Necessary backcountry equipment | How about comparing popular backpacks?

 When I packed the equipment into the rucksack

-After learning about the excellent points and functionality of the three backpacks, I packed the necessary equipment for a 1-day backcountry tour in order.
-So what did it feel like?
+After learning about the advantages and functionality of the three backpacks, I packed the necessary equipment for a 1-day backcountry tour in order.
+Now, how did it feel?
+This time, the equipment to pack in your backpack is a set of 11 items.
+(What Mr. Amari used in the '22-23 season)

 It looks quite voluminous when lined up